EMBrewer/EMBRewer.github.io/_pages/about.md

 (4) Impart this knowledge to the next generation of leaders.

 ## Current Research
-A complete up-to-date list of my publications is available at my Google Scholar and CV.
+Please see my Google Scholar or CV for an up-to-date list of publications.